Amazing holiday gifts under $25: Tile tracker, Wyze Band, portable ping-pong and more

 Nope, there's still no Apple wireless tracker that you can actually buy.
 In the meantime -- and for the millions who have Android phones, too -- the Tile Mate tracker is a great gift that gets the job done nicely.
 For just $25, this little guy attaches to a keychain, purse, backpack or the like.
 Then just pair it with your phone.

 Can't find your phone?
 Double-press the Tile button to make it ring.
 Can't find the Tile (and whatever it's attached to)?
 Use your phone to locate it.
-You'll soon see why these are amazing gifts.
+You'll soon see why this small gift is such a useful stocking stuffer.

 Maybe the game has Stranger Things to thank, but it feels like Dungeons & Dragons has had a small resurgence in recent years.
-If you need an inexpensive gift for a friend or family member who's looking to expand their game horizons beyond the gamepad realm, the classic pencil-and-paper roleplaying game may be just the ticket.
+If you need an inexpensive and fun stocking stuffer for a friend or family member who's looking to expand their game horizons beyond the gamepad realm, the classic pencil-and-paper roleplaying game may be just the perfect gift.
 This starter set includes everything a newbie needs to get the game up and running -- including all the requisite many-sided dice, natch -- all for under $15.
 If you're buying for someone who already has some ideas of how the game should be played, the new D&D Essentials Kit might be a better choice, though.

 These handy straps loop through your phone case so it's easy to keep a good grip on your phone.
-They go for $8 each, with a choice of dozens of patterns and a variety of fun colors available.
-Buy three or more (pick your own colorful palette) for free shipping and you'll have a trio of practical gifts.
+This cheap stocking stuffer idea will put you back just $8 each, with a choice of dozens of patterns and a variety of fun colors available.
+Buy three or more (pick your own colorful palette) for free shipping and you'll have a trio of practical gifts that you can easily slip into a Christmas stocking.
 It's just me talking here, but I consider the Ninja Loop the best stocking stuffer ever.

 The Lenovo Smart Clock has long been among one of our favorite "cheap but good" smart home devices when it's on sale (this season, the price seems to be hovering between $35 and $40).
 But if you want to save even more, the new Smart Clock Essential opts for something of a dumbed-down monochrome screen, but it still delivers the time, temperature and weather, along with full access to Google's voice assistant.
 The USB-A port in the rear makes it easy to charge devices on your bedside table, too.
 It's been selling for $24 to $29 this fall.
 Read our Lenovo Smart Clock Essential review.